Voultapher/sort-research-rs/writeup/ipnsort_introduction/text.md

 - **Binary-size**: Relatively small binary-size for types like `u64` and `String`. i-cache is a shared resource and the program will likely do more than just sort.
 - **Compile-time**: At least as fast to compile as the current `slice::sort_unstable` if hardware-parallelism is available and not much worse if not.
 Both debug and release configurations.
 - **In-place**: No heap allocations.
 And explicit stack usage should be limited to a couple kB.
-- **Debug performance**: Performance of un-optimized binaries should not be much worse than the current `slice::sort_unstable`.
+- **Debug performance**: Performance of un-optimized binaries may only be slightly worse than the current `slice::sort_unstable`.

 ## Design non-goals